Italic type contrasts with roman type. It draws people’s attention to convey meaning. Use italic type sparingly as it can affect readability.

 Italic type has different letter shapes to surrounding text.
 This feature can cause issues for some people with reading difficulties.

-For some users, it can be difficult to read the text when presented in a style that changes from what they are used to.
+- Use a consistent type style.
+For some users, it can be difficult to read the text when presented in a style that is different or unfamiliar.
 This includes changes to the shapes of letters, as between roman and italic type.

 Italicise titles of stand-alone works, legal cases and Acts